JuanMaTB/Arcane_Library/README.md

 The user can then choose to modify, add more wizards, or save the list.

-## Screenshots

-*Add screenshots of the program running in the terminal here.*

-## Contribution

-If you wish to contribute to this project, fork the repository and submit a pull request with your improvements.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----

 **Author:** *[Your Name]*
 **Repository:** [Link to GitHub repository]